Strengthening school buildings for earthquake resilience

 To pay for strengthening work on board-owned buildings, use non-Ministry funds, such as from fundraising or grants.

-If your school does not have enough 5YA funding
+If your school doesn't have enough 5YA funding

-If your school does not have enough 5YA funding to pay for the strengthening required, you may be able to get:
+If your school doesn't have enough 5YA funding to pay for the strengthening required, talk to your property advisor for funding advice.

 Different rules apply for schools that are part of the Christchurch Schools Rebuild Programme.
 The 5YA funding has been frozen for these schools while the programme is underway.